GULibrarySandbox/content-embedding-examples/docs/h5p.md

 Here's an example:

+<iframe src="https://griffith.h5p.com/content/1291436430555436329/embed" aria-label="Majicke Johnsohne" width="1088" height="637" frameborder="0" allowfullscreen="allowfullscreen" allow="autoplay *; geolocation *; microphone *; camera *; midi *; encrypted-media *"></iframe><script src="https://griffith.h5p.com/js/h5p-resizer.js" charset="UTF-8"></script>

 Again, note: You can see the material here, but it is hosted on H5P.com!
 If H5P.com were to be unavailable this content could not be seen!
-{: .note }
+{:. .note }